Bernard Wex: Career

 Wex graduated with first-class honors in civil engineering from London's Imperial College in 1951, then joined the firm of Freeman Fox, working under the bridge designer Gilbert Roberts.
 Wex was involved in the design of several important bridges under the guidance of Roberts and, later, Oleg Kerensky.
 He contributed during his career in the design of the Auckland Harbour, Forth, Severn, Ganga and Brahmatputra bridges.
 He also helped to design High Marnham Power Station.

 He is best known as the civil engineer who in 1964 designed the Humber Bridge, which was opened by Queen Elizabeth in 1981 as the world's then longest single-span bridge.
-He also designed the Myton Bridge in Hull and the Foyle Bridge in Derry.
+He also designed the Myton Swing Bridge in Hull and the Foyle Bridge in Derry.

 He was honoured in 1982 by the Queen, who made him an officer of the Order of the British Empire.
 In 1985 Wex was awarded the Telford Medal by the Institution of Civil Engineers.

 Wex chaired the Committee of Enquiry into the March 1969 collapse of the Emley Moor television mast, and helped to found the Steel Construction Institute, of which he was the first chairman in 1986.
 He was UK chairman of the International Association of Bridge and Structural Engineers.